 Selecting dates and times to use in logic expressions is easy - simply follow the instructions demonstrated in the clip below.
 For more information about the date/time answers, click here.

 Depending on the settings of the Date/Time Field (whether it contains a date component, a time component or both components), you can specify a particular date/time to use in the logical rule.
 For example, you could test if the answer provided in the smart online form is greater than (comes after) 5:23 PM on 21 December 2016.

-When a Date/Time Field contain only a date component (no time component), you write logic to test if the answer provided in the smart online form is after "Today" (the date on which the smart online form is answered).
+When a Date/Time Field contains only a date component (no time component), you can write logic to test if the answer provided in the smart online form is after "Today" (the date on which the smart online form is answered).